Murray Basin Rail Project: Further stages

 Stage 3 was to include the standardisation of the Sea Lake and Manangatang lines, and was intended to commence in 2018 when stage 2 works were complete and the Mildura line had reopened to traffic.
 Stage 4 works were to encompass the conversion of the Geelong–Ballarat line in its entirety to dual gauge, while Stage 5 would have involved the conversion of the Maryborough line to dual gauge north of Ballarat.

 However, in June 2018, state opposition parties claimed that work had ceased on the project entirely.
 In response, the government announced that V/Line was reconsidering the staging of the project following feedback from freight rail operators.
 Later that month, The Weekly Times reported that the project had encountered serious issues, including poor-quality construction on the Ararat–Maryborough and Mildura lines, and, as a result, the state government had asked the newly formed Rail Projects Victoria (RPV) to take over delivery from V/Line and was attempting to end the contract with McConnell Dowell Martinus.
 However, the government denied the reports, claiming instead that V/Line had taken over management of the works from the contractor and would co-operate with RPV.
 At the end of June 2018, severe speed restrictions continued to be imposed on the Ararat–Maryborough line, and the lack of a connection at Ararat to the interstate mainline to the south was severely limiting the capacity of the junction.

 The state government announced a new package of works, described as the Freight–Passenger Rail Separation Project (FPRSP), to augment the remaining stages of the MBRP at an additional cost of $130 million.
 The major components of the FPRSP revealed included augmentation of tracks at Ballarat and improved segregation of freight and passenger tracks through the station precinct, as well as the conversion of the Ballarat–Maryborough line to dual gauge originally described as Stage 4 of the MBRP.

 A review of the original MBRP business case was undertaken in 2020 and a revised business case was developed.
 The standardisation of the Manangatang and Sea Lake lines was dropped from the scope.
 Victorian Minister for Transport Infrastructure Jacinta Allan claimed that standardisation "would create a bottleneck at Ballarat".

-During the October 2020 federal budget, the federal government did not allocate further funding for the project, arguing it had already provided A$240 million of funding since the start of the project in 2016.
-However, in December 2020, the federal government announced a new funding of A$200 million onto the project.
+During the October 2020 federal budget, the federal government did not allocate further funding for the project, arguing it had already provided $240 million of funding since the start of the project in 2016.
+However, in December 2020, the federal government announced a new funding of $200 million onto the project.
 The project resumed in February 2021, beginning with sleeper replacement works between Korong Vale and Sea Lake.
 The resumed project was expected to be completed in late 2023.